kyma-project/examples/trace-demo/README.md

 helm upgrade --version 0.24.0 --install --create-namespace -n $KYMA_NS $HELM_OTEL_RELEASE open-telemetry/opentelemetry-demo -f https://raw.githubusercontent.com/kyma-project/examples/main/trace-demo/values.yaml
 ```

 You can either use the [`values.yaml`](./values.yaml) provided in this `trace-demo` folder, which contains customized settings deviating from the default settings, or create your own `values.yaml` file.
+The customizations cover the following areas:
+- Disable the observability tooling provided with the chart
+- Configure Kyma Telemetry instead
+- Extend memory limits of the demo apps to avoid crashes caused by memory exhaustion
+- Adjust initContainers and services of demo apps to work proper with Istio

 ### Verify the application